πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 6

-a[5] has 5 elements from a[0] to a[4].
+a[5] gives you 5 elements, from a[0] through a[4].

 Q2.
 What index does a C array start from?